-Figure 13 illustrates that the lowest incidence of skill cards/certificates is in fact among new entrants to the UK construction industry.
+Figure 16 illustrates that the lowest incidence of skill cards/certificates is in fact among new entrants to the industry (up to 2 years); particularly those aged 16-19 years.
 This suggests that preparation for, and acquisition of, a CSCS card (or similar) is not always undertaken at the earliest stages of training, or perhaps that young trainees are not always made aware of the significance of the health and safety test they take through college/training provider, and are not always issued with a card before they commence work placements (with assurances of H&S training or accreditation levels being passed directly from training provider to site management).